-MSUNDUZI IDP C ATALYTIC PROJECT 5 Project Description Estimated Budget(2014/15 - 2016/17) Alignment with SDF 7 Pillars of Sustainable Cities IDP Strategic Projects highlighted in light orange are directly linked to SDF's catalytic 'focus' projects Legislative Precinct Development This is a medium to long-term initiative which will see the development of a new legislative precinot that will better cater for the needs of the legislature and facilitate good governments.
-R2 Billion Quality Urbanism: Social Inclusivity A financially viable and well-governed city 1 Pietermatitzburg Airport Upgrade This is a short-term project that will see the extension of the existing runway, together with the terminal buildings.
+MSUNDUZI IDP C Project Description Estimated Budget(2014/15 - 2016/17) Alignment with SDF 7 Pillars of Sustainable Cities Priority Areas Projects highlighted in light orange are directly linked to SDF's catalytic Yocus' projects Legislative Precinct Development This is a medium to long-term initiative which will see the development of a new legislative precinct that will better cater for the needs of the legislature and facilitate R2 Billion Quality Urbanism; Social Inclusivity A financially viable and well-governed city Pietermaritzburg Airport Upgrade This is a short-term project that will see the extension of the existing runway, together with the terminal buildings.
 This will allow for larger aeroplanes to make use of the airport, thereby attracting additional operators and increasing the amount of feet through the airport.
-R0.5 Billion G obal Connectivity; P oductive Systems; S istainable T ansport; Social In clusivity An accessible, connected city Harry Gwala Stadium Upgrade Phase 2 This is a see due to be a set of the second second with the stadium.
+R0.5 Billion G obal Connectivity; P oductive Systems; S stainable T ansport; Social In slusivity An accessible, connected city Harry Gwala Stadium Upgrade Phase 2 which will see the development of further stands at the stadium.
 Associated with this project, in the short to medium term, is the further development and upgrading of the Alexander Park Sports Precinct with additional parking.
 Quality Urbanism; Social Inclusivity; Sustainable Services A friendly, safe city; A well-serviced city